La Tuna Fire Map: See Latest Maps Showing Spread Of Burbank Fire, Plus Road Closures And Evacuations

-The La Tuna fire continues to spread in Southern California, and those looking for a full map of the Burbank blaze along with evacuations and road closures can find all the information right here.
+The La Tuna fire continues to spread in Southern California and those looking for a full map of the Burbank blaze along with evacuations and road closures can find all the information right here.

 The fire has already burned close to 5,900 acres, making it the largest in the history of the city of Los Angeles, ABC 7 reported.
 More than 1,000 firefighters were working to contain the Burbank fire, which by Sunday was only 10 percent contained.
 While weather conditions were improving by Sunday, with temperatures dropping and the possibility of thunderstorms in many parts of the fire, there were still high winds and the possibility that the fire could spread further.